ome/omero-documentation/omero/sysadmins/unix/server-debian9-ice36.rst

 for setting up your own test server.
 For production use you should also read the pages listed under :ref:`index-optimizing-server`.

-This guide describes how to install the **recommended** versions, not all the supported versions.
+This guide describes how to install using the **recommended** versions for Java, Ice, PostgreSQL.
 This should be read in conjunction with :doc:`../version-requirements`.

 This guide does not describe how to install OMERO.web.
-To deploy OMERO.web **separately** from OMERO.server, please read :doc:`install-web/walkthrough/omeroweb-install-debian9-ice3.6`.
+To deploy OMERO.web, please read :doc:`install-web/walkthrough/omeroweb-install-debian9-ice3.6`.

 These instructions assume your Linux distribution is configured with a UTF-8